 Transformative institutional change at PAS was stifled also by the issue of property rights.
-During socialist rule, legal ownership of land, buildings, and equipment was in the hands of the state.57 When the socialist Polish state collapsed in 1989, the PAS institutes were not legal entities; hence, by definition, the PAS headquarters was the proprietor of all assets.
+During socialist rule, legal ownership of land, buildings, and equipment was in the hands of the state.
+The PAS institutes were not legal entities; hence, by definition, the PAS headquarters was the proprietor of all assets.
 All matters concerning buildings, laboratories, and scientific instrumentation had to be negotiated within the powerful PAS headquarters.

 This situation started to change with the 1997 PAS act, which included the possibility of granting legal status to PAS institutes.
-An extensive legal discussion followed, concluding with the decision of the PAS president in 2001 to transfer all movable goods to the institutes and to lend them their land and buildings.58 Even after the 1997 PAS act, the PAS headquarters considered itself responsible for the PAS institutes, although the KBN had been charged with the overall coordination of the Polish research organizations.
+An extensive legal discussion followed, concluding with the decision of the PAS president in 2001 to transfer all movable goods to the institutes and to lend them their land and buildings.
+58 Even after the 1997 PAS act, the PAS head-quarters considered itself responsible for the PAS institutes, although the KBN had been charged with the overall coordination of the Polish research organizations.